Nisenan: Current events

 As of 2020, about 147 Nisenan were residing in Nevada City, California.
 The tribe is not recognized by the government which prevents them from receiving federal protection and financial aid.
 Congress enacted the Rancheria Act of 1958 in an effort to disband the Rancheria System in California.
 Although 27 out of 38 Rancherias as well as additional tribes have been restored throughout the past 25 years, the Nisenan were the first to be denied restoration of their Rancheria in 2015.
 This withheld them from federal health and housing services, education programs, and job assistance programs.
 Today, 87 percent of the tribe live along or below California's poverty line.
 Extremely high rates of under-education, under-employment, drug and alcohol addiction, domestic violence, suicide, and poor health persist within the community.
 The main goal of the Nisenan people is to restore their identity and re-establish representation of their tribe.
 Nisenan Heritage Day is held annually to showcase ceremonial dances and allow attendees insight as well as participation in traditional practices such as basket weaving.
 Additional efforts are put towards educating people on their language as they view it as their "connection to the land itself."

+In 2024 the Nevada City Rancheria Nisenan Tribe through the 501(c)(3) non-profit California Heritage Indigenous Research Project launched its "Homeland Return" campaign to raise funds to purchase the former John Woolman School.